Keeping the family connected with computer games

-Here’s a free online site that offers many different card games for players of all ages, while generally aimed at children.
+Classic card games such as Solitaire have moved online and are easy to play with a screen and a mouse.
+You could also have a look at this free online site that offers many different card games for players of all ages, while generally aimed at children.
 Log in via Google or Facebook and you’re ready to go.
 Just start a game and then share the link to anyone you want to play against.

 Do you remember going into a video arcade in the 1970s or 80s?
 If you do, you’ll probably have played this very game as it was one of the first, and most popular, video games.
 Then they released a version you could play on your television at home, and the whole nation was hooked on two lines, a tiny square ‘ball’ and the noise the ball made every time it hit anything.
 Well, now you can play it all over again with Ping-Pong.